“Project Coffee”

 What can you learn about project management from Robert?

-is a fascinating journey through the world of e-commerce project management, told through the story of Robert – a budding project manager who takes on the ambitious challenge of creating an international online coffee and cocoa store.
+It is a fascinating journey through the world of e-commerce project management, told through the story of Robert, a budding project manager who takes on the ambitious challenge of creating an international online coffee and cocoa store.

 Instead of dry theory, the reader gets a vivid story of an e-commerce project, with all the challenges, such as: